mindspore-ai/mindspore/model_zoo/official/nlp/bert/README.md

 ```

 ### Distributed Training
-#### running on Ascend
+#### Running on Ascend
 ```
 bash scripts/run_distributed_pretrain_ascend.sh /path/cn-wiki-128 /path/hccl.json
 ```
-The command above will run in the background, you can view the results the file pretraining_log.txt.
-After training, you will get some checkpoint files under the LOG* folder by default.
-The loss value will be achieved as follows:
+The command above will run in the background, you can view training logs in pretraining_log.txt.
+After training finished, you will get some checkpoint files under the LOG* folder by default.
+The loss value will be displayed as follows:
 ```
 # grep "epoch" LOG*/pretraining_log.txt
 epoch: 0.0, current epoch percent: 0.001, step: 100, outpus are (Tensor(shape=[1], dtype=Float32, [ 1.08209e+01]), Tensor(shape=[], dtype=Bool, False), Tensor(shape=[], dtype=Float32, 65536))